10

 1

 • Thank you for your thoughtful answer!
 You give me plenty to think about and improve my editings.
 About the post I was refering, I interpreted the edit correctly: blockquotes are often a good way to quote messages shown by a program that do not appear in a terminal.
-7. I have to learn how to type →:) Dec 12, 2019 at 21:23
+7. I have to learn how to type →:) Commented Dec 12, 2019 at 21:23

 6